 It’s important to remember that improving your ability to concentrate is a process.

-You may, after these exercises feel a spike in your concentration and are able to be more productive.
-Later on in the day it may wane slightly, though.
+You may after these exercises feel a spike in your concentration and become more productive.
+Later on in the day, it may wane slightly, though.

 Don’t worry, it’s like going to the gym.
 After you warm up the blood runs in your veins oxygenating your muscles, which makes it easier to lift.